begoon/pop3-reader/README.md

-# Read POP3 mailbox and save all message to mbox
+# Read POP3 mailbox and save all messages to mbox

 ## Prerequisites